Design of a extra-terrestrial settlement

 Most of the design of the project involved "what-if" types of

-looking at the data available, trying not to "reinvent the wheel",
+speculation, looking at the data available, trying not to "reinvent

-choices, then doing the "down and dirty" number crunching.
-In other
+the wheel", making choices, then doing the "down and dirty" number

 One overriding goal lies behind this design.
 That is, once in place and operational, the colony must provide all of the necessities and luxuries for the colonists.
 It will be a self contained community in space.
 Nothing will be on the station which can not be made new, easily repaired, endlessly recycled, or replaced by the colonists.
 It will be long way to earth.
 While replacement parts may be easily obtained on Earth, the shipping charges- currently between $2,000 and $10,000 per pound- will be economically unsupportable, even though the station will be earning substantial sums by both building and repairing sattelite power stations and other sattelites, and serving as a platform for launches into deeper space for both unmanned and manned expeditions.